- Home

 -

-UK daily deliveries averaged 42.2 million litres per day in October, up 6.8% compared to last year.
-Milk flows reached new highs amid favourable dairy economics
+UK daily deliveries averaged 42.9 million litres per day in November, up 5.3% year-on-year.
+Milk flows reached new highs amid favourable dairy economics and increased usage of concentrate feeds

 -